theabsoluteray/multiple-bot-tokens-in-one/README.md

 # features

-**massban** - u need put the member ids in scrape.txt
+**massban** - u need to put the member ids in scrape.txt

 **spam** - can spam in all channels of a server

-**play** - u can play the audio too juat put the audio file and name that file ray.mp3
+**play** - u can play the audio too just put the audio file and name that file ray.mp3

 **join** - to join the vc